Category: Free Crochet Patterns

 Materials needed:

 Stylecraft special Chunky.
 100% Acrylic; 144 metres / 157 yards per 100g / 3.5oz 1 (1,1*,2,2) balls of each colour. *Size M needs 2 balls of Denim in total for the border, but 1 of every other colour.
+They also do a value pack if you wanted to simply do it in one colour.

 • Raspberry (1023)